-When was Power Steering Introduced in F1?
+When Was Power Steering Introduced In F1?

-In addition to this, most drivers rely on the feedback they get from the tyres through their steering wheel.
-Drivers ‘feel’ the set up of their car through the forces that go through the tires (the direct contact patch with the surface of the track).
-JarnoTrulli was well known for this, and actually complained about his power steering interfering too much with his feeling of his Lotus in 2011.
+Another reason was related to the fact that drivers rely on the feedback they get from the tires through their steering wheel.
+Drivers ‘feel’ the setup of their car through the forces that go through the tires, which are their only point of contact with the track beneath them.
+Former F1 driver Jarno Trulli actually complained about his power steering interfering too much with his feeling of his Lotus in 2011.